Harry Potter and the Return of Heritage

 Harry was shocked by the question as it was not what he had been expecting.
 "Not much," he answered honestly.
 He had been told a few things over the years, but it was nowhere near as much as he wanted to know.
 "I know that the Potters were an old Pureblood family and that my grandparents on both sides died before Voldemort killed my parents, but other than that I know nothing."

 Sirius nodded.
 "That is what I expected.
 I would have been surprised if anyone approached you about it, they have no right to tell you anything as it is family business."
-He paused for a moment and took another sip of his drink, "What do you know of the Ancient and Noble Houses?"
+He paused for a moment and took another sip of his drink, "What do you know of the Noble and Ancient Houses?"

 Harry paused for a moment; he wasn't entirely sure what they were.
 He had heard of them, but he didn't know anything about them, "They were the families that founded the Ministry of Magic weren't they?"
 He asked.